MetalBlueberry/Halite-competition/plan/README.md

 - Find if can be run inside docker.
 (YES)
     - Write requirements for sending bots
 - Run simulations on demand in the cloud.
+    - Evaluate Fargate vs simple EC2 instances
 - Prepare a visualization tool for the results.

+So far I'm able to simulate games inside a container in a linux environment using the manager.

 ## Material

+- Prepare instructions to install
+  - Halite
+  - Visualizer
 - Prepare some material (videos/ documents) for the sessions
   - Base game logic
   - Vector math